4 Statistical methods for replication assessment

 mean(sign(orig$yi) == sign(reps$yi))

-We could also perform some statistical tests.
+At this stage, we could also perform some statistical tests in order to complement the vote counting approach.
 See Bushman & Wang (2009) and Hedges & Olkin (1980) for vote-counting methods in meta-analysis.

-The most problematic aspect of using only the information from the sign of the effect or the p value is completely losing the information about the size of the effect and the precision.
+The most problematic aspect of using only the information about the sign of the effect (or the p value) is that we lose information about the size of the effect and the precision.

 4.6 Confidence/prediction interval methods

-The main improvement of confidence/prediction interval methods is taking into account the size of the effect and the precision.
-The confidence interval represent the sampling uncertainty around the estimated value.
-It is interpreted as the percentage of confidence intervals under repetition of the same sampling procedure that contains the true value.
+An advantage of confidence/prediction interval methods is that they take into account the size of the effect and the precision.
+The confidence interval represents the sampling uncertainty around the estimated value.
+It is interpreted as the proportion of confidence intervals (under hypothetical repetition of the same sampling procedure) which contain the true value.

-Where \(t_{\alpha}\) is the critical value for the test statistics with a given \(\alpha\).
-Clearly, this version of the confidence interval is symmetric around the estimated value and the width is a function of the estimation precision.
+Here, \(t_{\alpha}\) is the critical test statistic for significance level \(\alpha\).
+This version of the confidence interval is symmetric around the estimated value and its width is a function of the estimation precision.

 alpha <- 0.05